Google Pixel 9a review: The Energizer Pixel

 Let's get the obvious stuff out of the way: the Pixel 9a gets seven years of OS updates and security patches, leaving behind most mid-range phones with two or three OS versions at most.

 The Pixel 9a uses stock Android 15, with all of the Pixel touches you're used to.
 It's been an entirely normal experience, but I must acknowledge Google's... spotty track record with Pixel Drops that introduce performance issues.
-The current patch is great, but long-term A-series buyers should be prepared to encounter occasional issues.
+The current patch is great, but long-term A-series buyers should be prepared for occasional issues.

 Pixel Studio on the Google Pixel 9a, showing an AI-generated image of a koala, sloth, and snail racing each other.